chhavisharma/Project4-CUDA-ICP/README.md

    <img src="img/g2.PNG" />

 </p>

-The GPU Naive perfromsbetter than CPU ecuase each element is the source looks of the Nearrest neighbour in the target paralelly on CUDA.
+ - The GPU Naive perfromsbetter than CPU ecuase each element is the source looks of the Nearrest neighbour in the target paralelly on CUDA.

-In K-D tree seach the time taken per iteration reduces as the point cloud aligns better with the target.
+ - In K-D tree seach, the time taken per iteration reduces as the point cloud aligns better with the target.
 The initial iterations KDtree is slower since the source and target points are highly miss-aligned and each search call goes over the entire tree (worst case time) to find the best neighbour.
 As the source getss aligned better with the target, the correspondences are found earlier in the tree traversal and the runtime reduces.

-However, we see a that the best time on GPU Naive is better than GPU KD-Tree on the current dataset.
+ - However, we see a that the best time on GPU Naive is better than GPU KD-Tree on the current dataset.
 Even though GPU KD Tree should be theoratically faster (log(n)), the memory overheads of traversing the tree in the current implementation dominate the runtime when the number of points are not very large.
 The tree traversal is also *non-contiguous* memory access which causes more fetaches from the global memory than the naive implementation here the search is on contiguous memeory and hence is faster.
-In this dataset  the KD tree traversal converges at a higher runtime than the naive approach.
-The naive search accesses more data but it is contiguos, whereas, KD tree search jumps around nodes (this can't be predetermined and therefore stored contiguosly) looking at non-contiguous data and thus takes more time even with lesser comaprasions.
+Therefore, on this dataset the KD tree traversal converges at a higher runtime than the naive approach.
+The naive search accesses more data but contiguously, whereas, KD tree search jumps around nodes, looking at non-contiguous data and thus takes more time even with lesser comaprasions.

 ### Bloopers
 Error in the Rotation computation deformed the point cloud: